valkey-io/valkey-doc/commands/json.arrinsert.md

-Insert one or more values into the array values at path before the index.\n\n* Inserting at index 0 prepends to the array.\n* A negative index values is interpreted as starting from the end.\n* The index must be in the array's boundary.
+Insert one or more values into the array values at path before the index.

+* Inserting at index 0 prepends to the array.
+* A negative index values is interpreted as starting from the end.
+* The index must be in the array's boundary.

 ## Syntax